The Albizia tree is famous for its fabulous summer blooming.

 Flowering – July-August

 Care and pruning are such actions that support the albizia’s proper blooming and growth.
+Take note: Albizia is an invasive species in some parts of the USA.

-Either of the following two seasons can be the right time to plant Albzia: fall or spring, preferably in a spot sheltered from wind.
+Either of the following two seasons can be the right time to plant Albizia: fall or spring, preferably in a spot sheltered from wind.
 The most promising season that favors root development is fall, in order to promote settling in, but only if the winter weather is mild enough.

 Where winters are cold, favor planting in spring in a sunny spot that is sheltered from wind, because it originally is best suited to mild temperate climate.